erickgl1003/Flixster/README.md

 # Project 2 - *Flixster*

-**Flicster** shows the latest movies currently playing in theaters.
+**Flixster** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

 Time spent: **9** hours spent in total